zessta/signalrtc-backend-dotnet/README.md

 # SignalRtc

-This project is the backend part of the React App [LINK]https://github.com/zessta/signalrtc-backend-dotnet
+This project is the backend part of chat engine https://github.com/zessta/signalrtc-backend-dotnet

 ## Frontend

-This is the link for React App which is frontend [LINK]https://github.com/zessta/signalrtc-frontend-react
+This is the link for React App which is frontend https://github.com/zessta/signalrtc-frontend-react